-- Hostel Prices: Accommodation is expensive here because of all the tourists.
+- Hostel prices – Accommodation is expensive here because of all the tourists.
 Expect to pay around $10 USD for a dorm room and $30-40 USD for a private room.

-- Budget Hotel Prices: Rooms at budget hotels begin around $30 USD for a private room with a bathroom in the town of La Fortuna, and start around $40 USD near the park.
+- Budget hotel prices – Rooms at budget hotels begin around $30 USD for a private room with a bathroom in the town of La Fortuna, and start around $40 USD near the park.

-- Transportation Costs: The public bus from San José takes 3.5 hours and costs $3.75 USD.
+- Transportation costs – The public bus from San José takes 3.5 hours and costs $3.75 USD.
 The bus from La Fortuna costs around $1.50 USD with a taxi coming in at $4 USD.

 Money Saving Tips

-Things to Do
+Top Things to See and Do

-- Arenal National Park – Chances are if you’re thinking of heading to Arenal, it’s because of its volcano.
+- Arenal National Park – Chances are if you’re thinking of heading to Arenal, it’s because of the volcano.
 This is a great national park with amazing trails, lots of wildlife to see, and a great view of the sunset from the rocks overlooking the lake.
 At night, if the weather was good, you used to be able to see lava drip down the sides, but that stopped in 2010.
-Now you can sometimes see smoke but that’s about it.
+Now you can sometimes see smoke, but that’s about it.
 Just don’t be like me and get lost in the jungle around the volcano!

 - Hot springs – Spend an evening lounging in one of the hot springs at the base of the volcano for some amazing relaxation after a long day of hiking.
-There are a lot of hot springs in the area, ranging in price and quality from cheap to luxurious.
+There are a lot of hot springs in the area ranging in price and quality from cheap to luxurious.

-- Bungee Jumping – Not for the fainthearted, bungee jumping is sure to set your pulse racing.
+- Bungee jumping – Not for the fainthearted, bungee jumping is sure to set your pulse racing.
 Aside from the usual crazy jumping, you can do water touchdowns, catapulting and harness swinging, all with terrific views of Arenal in the distance.